 People.
 EAT!
 I really can’t say this enough.
 Your wedding day is going to be a whirlwind, and you will be surprised at how worn out you will get.
 Usually, the tired feeling hits right after the ceremony.
-And before you know it, your sitting down on some steps chugging a coke.
+And before you know it, you’re sitting down on some steps chugging a coke or a glass of alcohol.
 Or, you have full-fledged passed out.
 Yes, it has happened.
 Don’t let this be you!
 I promise you will fit into your wedding day attire if you sit down and pop that Subway sandwich in your mouth.

 10. Let It Goooooooo

 As I’ve mentioned earlier, life is not perfect!
 Let me repeat: Life.
 Is.
 Not.
 Perfect.
 Your wedding day is not going to be “perfect” as well.
 If a button snaps, a drink spills, or your dress gets snagged, let it go.
 There are bigger things to worry about in the world, like the fact that you are about to make a lifelong commitment to another human.
 Take a deep breath and forget those little things even happened.
 Unless you’re about to walk down the aisle naked, everything else is really no big deal.
 A lot of brides have “wedspectations,” and it may seem if one tiny detail goes haywire the whole wedding will go wrong.
 This is where you have to get out of your own brain.
 Worrying about one minor detail could have the potential to ruin your whole mindset for a day that you will never get back.
 Do NOT let this happen to you.
 Everything is going to be okay.